How to Quit Sugar?

 How to quit sugar?

-Avoid low-fat products, as they are usually packed up with sugar to maintain the taste and texture.
-Always chose the product with the lowest sugar content per 100 grams.
-Full-fat products provide more energy compared to low-fat, they contain less sugar, and you will need to eat less of them to feel full for longer.
+Avoid low-fat products, as they are usually packed with sugar to maintain the taste and texture.
+Always choose the product with the lowest sugar content per 100 grams.
+Full-fat products provide more energy compared to low-fat; they contain less sugar, and you will need to eat less of them to feel full for longer.
 This means you’ll be less likely to experience sugar cravings in between meals.

-Eat whole foods rather than processed.
-Whole foods, such as beans, lentils, vegetables, and brown rice contain more fiber which keeps you fuller for longer and they do not contain added sugar.
+Eat whole foods rather than processed ones.
+Whole foods, such as beans, lentils, vegetables, and brown rice, contain more fibre, which keeps you fuller for longer, and they do not contain added sugar.

 After you stop eating sugar, you will become mentally sharper, the risk of diabetes will be reduced, you will lose weight, you will feel happier, lighter, and more energetic, your skin will improve, your immune system will strengthen, and you will slow down aging, you will sleep better, your teeth will be healthier, you will reduce your risk of cardiovascular disease and you will feel good.